weryxit/WindowsFetch/README.md

 ## ✨ Features

-- Clean ASCII art + gradient text
+- Clean ASCII art + gradient text (you can edit the source code)
 - Shows OS, CPU, GPU, RAM, disk, uptime, resolution, processes, and more
 - Colored output with palette preview (like real fastfetch)
 - Lightweight and easy to use